b-jure/ashe/README.md

 the real interpreter outside the shell's commandline to even create `ashe` scripts.
 This means `ashe` lacks its own _language_ therefore it doesn't support/have `.ashe` scripts, of course this is a thing that I aim implementing down the road.
-And there are a lot of other things that need implementing (history, vim-motions, sytnax highlighting, autocompletion, system-wide clipboard manipulation....).
+And there are a lot of other things that need implementing (regex, history, vim-motions, sytnax highlighting, autocompletion, system-wide clipboard manipulation....).

 ## Build/Install